miseinen/CoffeeCardsBlog/README.md

 * choose a language of interface and "coffee cards" (English, Russian, Belarusian)
 * have a personal profile
 * write a few rows about his/her thoughts on "coffee card"
-* share "coffee cards" with other users and with other social networks
 * edit or delete his/her "coffee card"
 * edit or delete his/her profile
 * see others "coffee cards" and profiles